Post-Traumatic Stress Disorder (PTSD)

 342 N Water St, Milwaukee, Wisconsin 53202

 Carla Weismantel is a Psychiatric Nurse Practitioner in Milwaukee, Wisconsin.
-They treat PTSD, Suicidal Ideation, Abuse.
+They treat PTSD, Drug Use, Depression.

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.